rbckman/tarina/README.md

 It should also work with Raspberry pi 2 and the pi camera module v1.3 and any other Raspberry Pi compatible screens.

-Build info and part list at http://tarina.org
+Build wiki and part list at http://tarina.org

 ### 3d printable files ###